Donald Rusk Currey: Discovery and felling

 Currey was unable to obtain a continuous series of overlapping cores from WPN-114: he had tried at least four times with a 28 inch long borer, breaking two borers, but to no avail.
 He decided to ask for permission from the United States Forest Service to fell the tree.
-He was already acquainted with Forest Service officials at the nearby Lehman Caves National Monument (now a part of the much larger Great Basin National Park which includes the area Currey was working in), and made a request with Donald E. Cox, a district Forest Service ranger, for permission to cut down the tree in order to examine the whole trunk in cross-section.
-Cox felt that the request was scientifically sound and, after convincing superiors that the particular tree was not a notable landmark, gained approval for felling it.
+He was already acquainted with Forest Service officials at the nearby Lehman Caves National Monument (later part of the much larger Great Basin National Park which includes the area Currey was working in), and made a request to Donald E. Cox, a district Forest Service ranger, for permission to cut down the tree in order to examine the whole trunk in cross-section.
+Cox felt that the request was scientifically sound and, after convincing superiors that the particular tree was not a landmark, gained approval for felling it.

 After securing permission, Cox informed Currey and assigned a Forest Service crew to join the young researcher and bring back the samples.
 The tree was cut and sectioned on August 6, 1964, and several pieces of the sections hauled out to be processed and analyzed, first by Currey, then, later, by others.
 To their surprise, the tree was not only old, but older than any other non-clonal organism known until 2013, when the Methuselah tree passed the age of Prometheus.

 Aftermath

 It took a few years for the information about the felling of Prometheus to reach the public, but once it did there was great controversy.
 Most criticism centered on the U.S. Forest Service's decision to permit the tree to be cut.
 Further, some critics questioned how the cutting of such an old tree was necessary given the topic Currey was studying.
 Since the Little Ice Age started no more than 600 years ago, many trees could presumably have provided the information he was after for that time period.
-However, in Currey's original report (Currey, 1965) he refers to the Little Ice Age as encompassing the period from 2000 BC to the present, thus defining the Age over a much longer time period than is currently accepted.
-Whether this was the common sentiment at the time is not known.
-In the article, Currey indicates that he sectioned the tree as much from the question of whether the oldest bristlecones were necessarily confined to California's White Mountains (as some dendrochronologists had been claiming) as from its usefulness in regard to studies of the Little Ice Age.
+However, in Currey's original report (Currey, 1965) he refers to the Little Ice Age as encompassing the entire period since 2000 BC, thus defining the Age over a much longer period than was later accepted.
+Whether this was common sentiment at the time is not known.
+In the article, Currey indicates that he sectioned the tree as much over the question of whether the oldest bristlecones were necessarily confined to California's White Mountains (as some dendrochronologists had been claiming) as from its usefulness in regard to studies of the Little Ice Age.

-The incident led to a tighter restriction on the felling of old trees, the eventual creation of Great Basin National Park (now overseen by the National Park Service), and the decision to hide the exact location of Methuselah, the tree believed to be the oldest at that time.
-Currey personally took part in lobbying efforts to get Congress to designate the area a part of a national park.
+The incident led to a tighter restriction on the felling of old trees, the eventual creation of Great Basin National Park overseen by the National Park Service, and the decision to hide the exact location of Methuselah, the tree then believed to be the oldest.
+Currey personally lobbied to get Congress to designate the area part of a national park.